rnnh/bioinfo-notebook/docs/DE_analysis_edgeR_script.md

 ##  $ RSD.test  : Factor w/ 2 levels "FALSE","TRUE": 2 2 2 1 2 2 2 2 2 2 ...
 ```

+We do not want to analyse any genes which failed this RSD test, i.e. any gene for which `RSD.test == FALSE`.
+These genes can be selected using square brackets after the name of one of the gene count objects, with `which(counts_standard.df$RSD.test == FALSE)` used as the condition to select rows which failed the RSD test.
+This condition is used to select rows, not columns; so it is placed before the comma in the square brackets after the name of the gene counts object.
+As we only want the gene names, this can be wrapped in the `rownames()` command, resulting in only the names of the failed rows being returned.
+The arrow operator (`<-`) is used to assign the names of the genes which failed the RSD test in the standard subset to `RSD_failed_genes`.
+This process is repeated for the rest of the gene count subsets, using the `append()` command to add the names of the failed genes from each subset to the existing `RSD_failed_genes` object.

+At this point, we can assume that there will be duplicate gene names, as it is unlikely that all of the genes that failed the RSD test only failed under a single condition each.
+To eliminate duplicate gene names, the `unique()` command is applied to the `RSD_failed_genes` object, removing duplicate gene names.
+The `length()` command is then used on the `RSD_failed_genes` object to give the number of genes which failed the RSD test.

 ```{R}
 # Creating list of genes which failed RSD test
 RSD_failed_genes <- rownames(counts_standard.df[